groundhoggwp/groundhogg/README.txt

  * Total number of activities
 * ADDED Option to disable user syncing in WordPress integration settings.
 * ADDED Developer filters/actions to the new form submission handler.
+* ADDED Support for defining some options as constants in `wp-config.php`.
 * TWEAKED Moved user meta sync option to WordPress integration settings.
 * TWEAKED Dropdown and checkbox fields can now be pre-selected with the value setting in the new form builder.
+* TWEAKED Broadcasts are not scheduled in the background instead of using the loader.

 = 2.7.11.11 (2023-10-25) =
 * FIXED Properly sanitize task data.